Their Eyes Were Watching God: Masculinity and femininity

 In the book, men view women as an object to pursue, acquire, and control through courting, manipulation, and even physical force.
 Janie's journey for the discovery of her self-identity and independence is depicted through her pursuit of true love—her dream—through marriages to three different men.
 Each of the men she marries conforms in some way to gender norms of the day.
 The role of femininity is portrayed through the symbolism of property, mules, and elements in nature.
 Women in the book are considered a trophy prize for males, to simply look pretty and obey their husbands.
-The analogy of the Mule and Women is stated repetitively in the book and is used to represent the gender role of women.
+The analogy of the mule and women is stated repetitively in the book.
 Janie's Nanny explained to Janie at a young age how African-American women were objectified as mules.
 "De nigger woman is de mule uh de world so far as Ah can see."
 Mules are typically bought and sold by farmers, usually to be used to work until exhaustion.
 Later in the book, Janie realizes that Nanny's warnings were true when she identifies with an abused mule in Eatonville.
 She sees herself as a working animal with no voice, there for the amusement of others and at the expense of her own free will.
 This identification is shown in the book when the townspeople are laughing at the mule that Jody had eventually bought and rescued (in an attempt to manipulate Janie).
-However, Janie doesn't laugh alongside the townspeople as she is shown to empathize with the mule ("Everybody was having fun at the mule-baiting.
+However, Janie does not laugh alongside the townspeople as she is shown to empathize with the mule ("Everybody was having fun at the mule-baiting.
 All but Janie") and she feels disgusted by the situation.
 The mule represents the feminine gender role in the story by which men suppress and degrade women who are stereotyped as unable to think for themselves and needing constant guidance from men.
 These stereotypes "become a chain on the American women, preventing them from developing individuality, and from pursuing their personal happiness" and ultimately what forces them to mold into their gender role.